 Having previously worked in an asylum, Pinel was interested to see how mentally ill patients were treated at Bicêtre.
 There he encountered Jean-Baptiste Pussin, the head of the mental ward.

-Pussin was managing the patients in a way Pinel had not seen before.
+Pussin was managing patients in a way Pinel had not seen before.
 In 1790, three years before Pinel arrived, Pussin had ordered chains removed from most of the patients, some of whom had been chained for decades.
-Pussin had also prohibited violence against the patients.
+Pussin also prohibited violence against the patients.

 Pinel was impressed by Pussin’s regime, but things were not perfect.
 He noted that: